top of page

 Have completed Developmental Somatic Psychotherapy training in London and 'The Living Body in Gestalt' with Julianne Appel-Opper in Birmingham.
 Julianne is world renowned in the field of embodied Gestalt Psychotherapy

-National Counselling Society (NCS) Accredited Registrant Member
+National Counselling & Psychotherapy Society (NCPS) Accredited Registrant Member

-UKCP (UK Council of Psychotherapy) Trainee Member
+UKCP (UK Council for Psychotherapy) Registered Member

-UKAGP (UK Association for Gestalt Practitioners) Trainee Member
+UKAGP (UK Association for Gestalt Practitioners)

-WPI (Welsh Psychotherapy Institute) Trainee member
+WPI (Welsh Psychotherapy Institute)

 Frequently Asked Questions (FAQ)